otago-polytechnic-bit-courses/ID721001-mobile-application-development/03-events/README.md

 # **Events**

 ## Overview
 In **Android**, there is more than one way of intercepting events from a user's interaction with your application.
-When considering events within your **UI**, the approach is to capture the events from the specific `View` that the user interacts with, i.e., a `Button`.
+When considering events within your UI, the approach is to capture the events from the specific `View` that the user interacts with, i.e., a `Button`.

-Lets take a look at the `View` class...within this class, you will notice several public callback methods specifically for **UI** events.
-These methods are called by the **Android** framework when a specific action occurs on that `View`.
+Lets take a look at the `View` class...within this class, you will notice several public callback methods specifically for UI events.
+These methods are called by the **Android framework** when a specific action occurs on that `View`.
 When a specific action occurs, i.e., a `View` is touched, the `onTouchEvent()` method is called on that `View`.
 In order to intercept, you must extend the class & override the method.
 However, extending every `View` in order to handle such event would not be practical.
 Thankfully, the `View` class contains a collection of interfaces (event listeners) with callbacks that you can easily define.

 ## Event Listeners
 An event listener is an interface in the `View` class that contains a single callback method.
 These methods are be called when a registered listener has been triggered by user interaction.